terra-money/docs/docs/dev/spec-treasury.md

 ### Updating Policies

-Both [Tax Rate](#tax-rate) and [Reward Weight](#reward-weight) are stored as values in the `KVStore`, and can have their values updated through [governance proposals](#governance-proposals) once passed.
-The Treasury will also re-calibrate each lever once per epoch to stabilize unit returns for Luna, thereby ensuring predictable mining rewards from staking:
+Both [Tax Rate](#tax-rate) and [Reward Weight](#reward-weight) are stored as values in the `KVStore` and can have their values updated through [governance proposals](#governance-proposals) after they have passed.
+The Treasury recalibrates each lever once per epoch to stabilize unit returns for Luna, ensuring predictable mining rewards from staking:

 - For Tax Rate, in order to make sure that unit mining rewards do not stay stagnant, the treasury adds a [`MiningIncrement`](#miningincrement) so mining rewards increase steadily over time, described [here](#kupdatetaxpolicy).